-In March 2005, Minister Eamon O’ Cuiv brought in The Placenames Order, which has the powers of the 2002 Official Languages Act behind it, and is more far reaching than Mr. Molloy’s Order.
-The 2005 Order decreed that the English language version of a placename is no longer permissible in Acts of the Oireachtas, Statutory Instruments, Land Registry and Ordinance Survey maps and Local Authority signposts both within and without the Gaeltacht.
+On Easter Monday 2005 the Irish Government officially abolished the name Dingle.
+The 2005 Placenames Order (backed up by the legislation of the 2002 Official Languages Act), decreed that in Gaeltacht areas, the English language version of a placename was no longer permissible in Acts of the Oireachtas, Statutory Instruments, Land Registry and Ordinance Survey maps and all Local Authority signposts within and outside the Gaeltacht.

-PLACENAMES ORDER BYPASSES LOCAL GOVERNMENT PROTECTIONS
+PLACENAMES ORDER BYPASSED LOCAL GOVERNMENT PROTECTIONS

 Dingle was not allowed the democratic protections of Local Government Acts.